bryanbkr1/nstaskbar-mac/README.md

 Fork from nicolasjinchereau/taskbar-mac.

 ## Installation
-* Download the latest release of `Taskbar` from [Github](https://github.com/nicolasjinchereau/taskbar-mac/releases)
+* Download the latest release of `NSTaskbar` from [Github](https://github.com/nicolasjinchereau/taskbar-mac/releases)
 * Alternatively, rebuild the XCode project in `/source` (optional)
 * Drag `NSTaskbar.app` into the `/Applications` folder
-* Run `NSTaskbar.app` and add it to allowed apps in the `Security/Accessibility/Privacy` preferences.
+* Run `NSTaskbar.app`, when security popup appears click Open Anyway in `Settings/Privacy & Security` and add it to allowed apps in the `Security/Accessibility/Privacy`.
 * Right click the NeXT button for Fast Dock/Disable Dock options and to quit the app.

 ## Release notes